-- 1. It provides liberalised credit policy like, less formalities to process the loans and advances, loans at concessional rate, etc.) for small scale industries. - 2.
-To keep away from the competition with large scale industries, the Government of India has reserved about 800 items for exclusive production by small scale industries. - 3.
+- 2. To keep away from the competition with large scale industries, the Government of India has reserved about 800 items for exclusive production by small scale industries. - 3.
 It provides concession and exemption in excise and sales tax to the small scale units.
 The excise exemption has raised from Rs.
 50 lakh to Rs.
 One crore for small industries. - 4.
-The Government also gives preference to the products of small enterprises while purchasing stationery and other items for its own consumption and use. - 5.
+The Government also gives preference to the products of small enterprises while purchasing stationery and other item for its own consumption and use. - 5.
 For promotion, financing and development of small-scale industrial enterprises several institutes like Small Industrial Development Bank of India (SIDBI), National bank for Agriculture and Rural Development (NABARD), District Industries Centres (DICs) etc. have been set up by the Government. - 6.
-The Government of India has set up separate Ministry of Micro, Small and Medium Enterprises (http://msme.gov.in) for effective planning and monitoring of the development of small business enterprises in the country.

-- 7. To provide benefits of its plans and policies to large number of industries, it has lowered the investment limit from Rs.
+The Government of India has set up separate Ministry of Micro, Small and Medium Enterprises (http://msme.gov.in) for effective planning and monitoring of the development of small business enterprises in the country. - 7.
+To provide benefits of its plans and policies to large number of industries, it has lowered the investment limit from Rs.
 3 crore to Rs.
 One crore. - 8.
-The Government provides capital subsidy of 12% for investment in technology in select sectors of small-scale business. - 9.
+The Government provides capital subsidy of 12 % for investment in technology in select sectors of small-scale business. - 9.
 To encourage total quality management (TQM) the Government provides grant of Rs.
 75,000 to each units that obtains ISO 9000 certification. - 10.
 To provide finance, design and marketing support to handloom sector it has launched the Deendayal Hathkargha Protsahan Yojana. - 11.
-The Government of India has permitted upto 24 % of total shareholding of smallscale units by other industrial units. - 12.
+The Government of India has permitted upto 24 % of total shareholding of small-scale units by other industrial units. - 12.
 The Government provides land, power and water etc. at concessional rates to small business enterprises. - 13.
 Special incentives are also provided for setting up of small enterprises in rural and backward areas. - 14.
 The Government encourages to establish small-scale industry by providing developed land and industrial estates.

-8.11 INSTITUTIONAL SUPPORT TO SMALL BUSINESS
+25.11 INSTITUTIONAL SUPPORT TO SMALL BUSINESS

 To start and run a business enterprise one requires various resources and facilities.
 These may be in the form of technical, financial, marketing or training support.
 Such support is provided by the Government by establishing different institutions or organisations from time to time.
-Let us now learn about some of such institutions and their role in providing support.
+Let us now learn about some of such intuitions and their role in providing support.